 I remember the day and the hour I had my enlightened moment.
 I was at the barn with my horses and watching one of the newborn colts playing.
 He didn’t have a care in the world and was so incredibly spry and giddy.
 I began thinking how is it he is so happy in life?
 Then it hit me like a ton of bricks!
 He was a creature of God, he didn’t know the ways of the world and nothing in his life was an obstacle to jade him to be any different.
 So I began the journey of crafting my life without things that were giving me the name-tag mentioned above.
 I started my proceedings for a divorce, started a new job, found a one bedroom apartment and started diving into the word of God.
 Ephesians 6:11 was becoming my daily mantra.

-“Put on the whole armour of God that ye may be able to stand against the wiles of the Devil. ”
+“Put on the whole armor of God that ye may be able to stand against the wiles of the Devil. ”

 I was surrounding myself with positive influences and if I didn’t like the direction something was taking me, I changed it immediately.
 Okay that all sounds great you say but this is real life right?
 Yes this is real life!
 It was one of the hardest moments of my life.
 I was going through huge life changes while still being depressed etc. This was not an easy task nor was it an overnight fix.
 I did set a timeline for myself and stuck to it.
 I gave myself six months to make the changes I wanted to see.
 I accomplished those goals in about five months.
 OCD helps some ha.